 - Rank 2 – Requires craft rank 18 – Research time reduced by 10%, Research 2 traits simultaneously.

-Finally, if you work in two separate crafts, you can research an item from each craft at the same time.
-For instance, you can research something from Blacksmithing and Woodworking at the same time if you want to.
-You can also research the trait from an item crafted by another player.
+Finally, if you work in two or more separate crafts, you can research an item from each craft at the same time.
+Meaning, you can research traits in both Blacksmithing and Clothier at the same time without spending any skill points, or you can research 6 traits in these two professions if you invest skill points into passives.

-For instance if you want to make a Death’s Wind style axe, you need to have unlocked 2 traits on the axes before you can craft it.
+For instance if you want to make a Death’s Wind set axe, you must have 2 traits unlocked on axes before you can craft it.
 The number of traits required to craft set-bonus gear goes up as you get to higher leveled set-bonus benches.
 For example the Magnus’ Gift set-bonus requires that you have 4 traits unlocked.
 You can add a trait to a crafted set-bonus item when you craft it.

-Traits are applied to items with a Trait Gem during the craft process.
+To craft traits on items you will need a Trait Gem.
 You don’t have to add a trait to an item when creating one, but if you want to add a trait you will need a gem specific to the trait you want to add.
 Adding a trait to an item only costs you one trait gem, unless you are crafting a set, which requires a trait gem for each of the traits added.

 Though by no means a rule, below is a list of armor traits which are in my opinion most useful to research, in that order: